AmirHoseinSafari/Genotype-collector-and-SNP-dataset-creator/README.md

 # genotypeCollector
-In this code, we do the following thing:
+In this code, we do the following things:

 1_ We download the .fastq files from ENA for each isolate.